groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-tiff-to-pdf.md

 id: convert-tiff-to-pdf
 url: conversion/net/convert-tiff-to-pdf
 title: Convert TIFF to PDF
-description: "Transform multi-paged or multi-frame TIFF images to PDF using a few lines of C# code and powerful features of GroupDocs.Conversion for .NET."
+description: "TIFF format represents Tagged Image File Format with .tiff extension.
+Learn how to convert TIFF to PDF file programmatically in C# language using GroupDocs.Conversion for .NET library."
 keywords: Convert TIFF to PDF in C#
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---

 TIFF or TIF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
 It is capable of describing bilevel, grayscale, palette-color and full-color image data in several color spaces.
 It supports lossy as well as lossless compression schemes to choose between space and time for applications using the format.
-The format is not machine dependent and is free from bounds like processor, operating system, or file systems.

-To convert TIFF to PDF file in C# just call `Convert` method like shown below:
+To convert from Tagged Image File Format (.tiff) to Portable Document (.pdf) in C# just call `Convert` method like shown below:

 ```csharp
 // Load the source TIFF file